THE HOLY BOOK OF UNIVERSAL TRUTHS,

 Will any of your hard work be lost, because you no longer have a computer with the hardware and software to handle it?
 For that reason alone, I recommend backing up your data to another place, when you sense that the medium it is on won't be in use much longer.
 For example, I'm no longer using the external floppy drive I mentioned in the previous paragraph because the data on my floppies has been copied to hard drives and CDs.
 And if the program you use to access that data is about to disappear, consider converting it to a format that will let it run with another program (e.g., convert WordPerfect documents to MS Word ones).

 Objects created out of real-world materials, like paper and wood, tend to rot or wear out; it's the Second Law of Thermodynamics in action.
 Currently the best way to prevent the ravages of time is to digitize your music, photos, art and compositions (convert them to numbers so a computer can store and manipulate them).
 However, when you do that, one more hazard appears, to ensure that your creations won't last forever.
 This phenomenon is called bit rot, and it is the gradual (usually invisible) deterioration of data.
 In a typical computer file, you can lose just one bit, or flip it (change its value from 1 to 0, or vice-versa), and the whole file becomes corrupted, and therefore useless.
 Usually it happens when you copy files from one drive to another, and the equipment is running less than perfectly.
 Or you may save the files to a new format, meaning the saved file isn't exactly the same as the original.
 And because a hard drive cannot tell the difference between functional and corrupt data, once your files are corrupted, copying them will only produce more corrupted files.
 Currently we can't repair a corrupted file; the best we can do is minimize the risk of bit rot happening, like this author is doing with a next-gen filesystem.
 On the opposite extreme, Vint Cerf, one of the inventors of the Internet (of all people!), is recommending that we prevent bit rot by storing as much data as possible in old-fashioned analog formats, like paper.
+Indeed, one group of academics, the Memory of Mankind Project, thinks the oldest method of data storage is the best, and thus is carving our knowledge on stone tablets and burying them in an Austrian salt mine.

 Take the steps mentioned above to protect them, and keep them compatible with your hardware and software, and your masterpieces stand a good chance of outlasting you.
 Here's hoping I gave you the tips to make that possible.
 Happy archiving!